Harshal-Dongare/Frontend-Practice-Projects/README.md

-# Extensive Frontend Project Repository
+# Extensive Frontend Projects Repository

 This is where I showcase a range of projects that demonstrate my skills in frontend development.
 From simple designs to more complex interfaces, each project in this repository represents my commitment to creating engaging and user-friendly websites.
 Feel free to explore the projects and contribute to this growing collection of frontend works.